The Magic of Aardman

-This resource can be used by teachers, students, families, or individuals to learn about the history of animation and the phenomenon of the moving-image, and to develop animation skills.
+This resource can be used by teachers, students, families, or individuals to develop animation skills.

 Create optical toys like the zoetrope, learn the ropes of stop motion animation, master the art of claymation characters, and more.

 You can also download this online resource as .pdf document; see 'Wallace & Gromit and Friends educational animation kit' below.
 All the worksheets and resources mentioned in the document are listed below also.
 Be sure to download all these items if you want to get the most out of this resource.